maria-fisher/de-proj-az/dbt_de/README.md

-# To work on data processing in dbt
+# Data processing in dbt and Databricks

 #### The following tasks were performed:
 1. Create a new project in dbt for data transformation,